 Because the original inequality is >>, the endpoints 22 and 33 are not included.

-The most common mistake is solving the related equation and stopping with the roots.
+The most common trap is solving the related equation and stopping with the roots.
 The roots are usually the boundaries of the answer, not the full answer.

 Need help with a problem?